 MSCSI was commended by industry professionals such as Mary Talbot, author of Sally Heathcote: Suffragette, Pat Mills, creator of 2000AD, and prominent artists and writers including Leah Moore, Lea Hernandez and the feminist comic book pioneer Trina Robbins, who confessed "I wish I'd written it."
 In May 2015, Bustle listed MSCSI in its top five female-centred comics, alongside best-sellers Thor, Saga and Lumberjanes.
 Brooker has been invited to speak about the project at a range of venues, including Rollins College in Florida, the Laydeez Do Comics and Making Herstory feminist organisations in London, and Brighton and Richmond Universities in London, in addition to the Cultural Histories research group at Kingston.

 The graphic novel edition was first released at the Feminist Library in London in January 2015, accompanied by talks and an art workshop: it launched a year of monthly salons and raised funds for the library through an unprecedented attendance.
-Brooker has since donated a further £500 to the Women's Library in Glasgow from MSCSI funds, to buy a collection of essential feminist and women-centered comics and graphic novels; during 2012 and 2013, MSCSI donated to A Way Out, a charity for vulnerable women and children.
+Brooker has since donated a further £500 to the Women's Library in Glasgow from MSCSI funds, to buy a collection of essential feminist and women-centred comics and graphic novels; during 2012 and 2013, MSCSI donated to A Way Out, a charity for vulnerable women and children.
 A second launch was hosted at Kingston University, featuring talks by Professor Matt Hills and comic book writer Si Spurrier, and a third at the Society for Cinema and Media Studies conference in Montreal.
 MSCSI is currently on sale in shops including Orbital, Foyles, Gosh Comics and Piranha in Kingston, and through Geeked magazine's website.

 Brooker pays artists, writers and assistants a professional rate, but takes no money from the project.
 All profits from book and MSCSI t-shirt and merchandise sales go to Geeked magazine's urban feminist collective, a process which has enabled it to relaunch its own publication and fund its participation in major conventions.
 Young writers, including British Asian, African American and transgender authors – one of them a Kingston University undergraduate – have also been invited to contribute stories to MSCSI, with full credit and pay: the project has offered them their first professional writing opportunities.